mjpernot/git-lib/README.md

 # Classification (U)

 # Description:
-  This program is used to interact with local and remote Git repositories and have capbility to merge repositories.
+  This project is used to interact with local and remote Git repositories and have capbility to merge repositories.
 It contains classes and libraries for both local and remote Git repositories.

 ###  This README file is broken down into the following sections:
-  * Features
   * Prerequisites
+    - Pip Installation
   * Installation
   * Testing
     - Unit

-# Features:
-  * Class that initializes and sets up instances to the Python git repository and git command line instances.
-  * Class that handles operations of merging a git repository with a remote git repository.

 # Prerequisites: